-Musinnah, in reference to cows, is the one that has lived for more than two years, entering into its third, in the case of sheep, it is the one that has completed one year, and entered into its second.
-Jadhah is the animal that does not have any teeth growing in place of earlier teeth.
-For goats it refers to one that has lived for one year.
-For sheep it is between six months and one year and there are different views about that from the scholars.
+Musinnah, in reference to cows, is the one that has lived for more than two years, entering into its third, in the case of sheep, it is the one that has completed one year and entered into its second.
+Jadhah is an animal that does not have any teeth growing in place of earlier teeth.
+For goats, it refers to one that has lived for one year.
+For sheep, it is between six months and one year and there are different views about that from the scholars.

 It was narrated that Ali (RA) said:

 “The Messenger of Allah (PBUH) forbade sacrificing the Muqabalah, the Mudabarah, the Sharqa, the Kharqa, and the Jada.”
 (Abu Dawud 2804)

 “There are four that will not be accepted as sacrifices: The one-eyed animal that is obviously blind in one eye; the sick animal that is obviously sick, the lame animal with an obvious limp; and the animal that is so emaciated that it is as if there is no marrow in its bone.”
 (Ibn Majah 3144)

 Four defects have been mentioned in this Hadith making any animal that has any of these defects unlawful for sacrifice.
 All the people of knowledge agree on this point.

 Actually, the sacrifice is a demonstration of love and thanks to Allah from His slave, that He made the animal under his control, therefore, a healthy and admirable animal should be selected for sacrifice.
 But, a slight limp is not apparent without investigation or if it is felt when the animal runs, then it is not a defect for a sacrifice.
 Moreover, an insignificant natural defect that cannot be noticed without keen inspection does not prevent sacrifice.